Skip to main content

 Many insured people try to contact the consumer complaints department at CDI to resolve their high-dollar-value personal injury cases or any other case against the insurance company.
 However, that is something the CDI does not do.

-CDI has nothing to do with Los Angeles insurance litigation unless it involves a criminal or administrative action against an accused insurance company or insurance agent.
-It is a regulatory body that ensures that an insurance company acts in good faith towards its policyholders.
+CDI has nothing to do with Los Angeles insurance litigation unless it involves criminal or administrative action against an accused insurance company or agent.
+It is a regulatory body that ensures that an insurance company acts in good faith toward its policyholders.

-Individuals who are unfairly treated or in bad faith or facing unnecessary insurance problems can pursue regulatory action against the insurance company by contacting the CDI.
+Individuals who are unfairly treated, acted in bad faith, or faced with unnecessary insurance problems can contact the CDI to pursue regulatory action against the insurance company.

 How Does the California Insurance Department Keep Insurance Companies in Check?

 After the 1994 natural disasters, it was clear that insurance companies in the United States were violating the law and CDI regulations.
-The insurance companies were conducting bad practices to avoid paying out to genuine consumers.
+They were conducting bad practices to avoid paying out to genuine consumers.

-The CDI was quick to notice that and took severe actions to ensure that the insurance companies avoid such bad practices in the future.
+The CDI quickly noticed that and took severe action to ensure that the insurance companies avoid such bad practices in the future.
 Insurance companies had to:

 • Pay hefty fines